openhab/openhab-python/README.md

 You should check that this file exists and it is readable by openHAB.
 You should also check your logs for a message related to the helper lib deployment by just grep for "helper lib".

+#### Can't installing pip modules.
+VEnv not enabled.

+Your VEnv setup is not initialized or detected.
+Please confirm the correct setup, by following the steps about [Enabling VEnv](#enabling-venv)

 ### Limitations

 - GraalPy can't handle arguments in constructors of Java objects.
 Means you can't instantiate a Java object in Python with a parameter. https://github.com/oracle/graalpython/issues/367